algorithmica-org/algorithmica/content/english/hpc/pipelining/branchless.md

 **Data-parallel programming.** Branchless programming is very important for [SIMD](/hpc/simd) applications because they don't have branching in the first place.

-In our array sum example, if you remove the `volatile` type qualifier from the accumulator, the compiler becomes able to [vectorize](/hpc/simd/auto-vectorization) the loop:
+In our array sum example, removing the `volatile` type qualifier from the accumulator allows the compiler to [vectorize](/hpc/simd/auto-vectorization) the loop:

 ```c++
 /* volatile */ int s = 0;